Biggest Art Heists in History

 The Two Laughing Boys with a Mug of Beer, which was made in 1626 by Frans Hals, has since been stolen a total of three times: once in 1988, once in 2011, and the last time in August of 2020.
 Last year, the canvas was stolen from the Museum Hofje van Mevrouw van Aerden in Leerdam, Netherlands, during the morning hours.
 BBC News stated the value of the Frans Halls painting at around €15 million.

 Just a few months before, The Parsonage Garden at Nuenen (Spring Garden) by Vincent van Gogh was stolen from the Singer Laren museum in North Holland on March 30th, 2020, Van Gogh’s birthday.
 At the time of the theft, the museum was closed to the public due to the COVID-19 pandemic.
 Police said the thieves broke through the glass doors and left before law enforcement responded to the alarm.

 In early April 2021, a person was arrested in the town of Baarn, as a suspect in the theft of Two Laughing Boys with a Mug of Beer by Frans Hals and also of the theft of The Parsonage Garden at Nuenen by Vincent van Gogh.
 Even though he was eventually sentenced to eight years imprisonment and other people involved in the heist were also caught by the police, the paintings were not recovered until 2023.
 In September 2023, after a long police investigation, Van Gogh’s painting was handed over to the police by a man who had nothing to do with a theft and returned to the Groninger Museum.

-The search for stolen artworks continues.
+The search for other stolen artworks continues.
 Also, all the museums in the world are taking enhanced security measures to protect their permanent collections from art heists.
 Even greater precaution is taken for the transport of the masterpieces when they travel to temporary exhibitions around the world.
 Hopefully, this will discourage thieves and allow us to enjoy the marvelous world of art.